 So you have your brand new iron-on patches in hand, and they look great.
 There’s just one problem: You aren’t quite sure how to attach them.

 Have no fear.
 We’ll walk you through the process of how to iron on your new patch, step-by-step.
 Even if you aren’t particularly crafty, relax.
-The iron-on process is simple and doesn’t require much more than an iron and a bit of patience.
+The iron-on patch process is simple and doesn’t require much more than an iron and a bit of patience.

 Before you begin, double-check the garment or fabric you want to place the patch on.
 Heavier fabrics like denim or cotton are usually the best for patches.
 Be extra careful if you’re going to use polyester fabric, as polyester can sometimes burn or become discolored if the heat is left on the fabric for too long.
 Delicate fabrics such as silk or lace are not good candidates for patches.